 Ruff Ruff!
-My name is Squiggy - SWEET!
+My name is Tino - Terrific!

-I am already neutered, housetrained, in need of an experienced adopter, up to date with shots, good with kids, good with dogs, and not good with cats.
+I am already neutered, housetrained, a special needs pet, in need of an experienced adopter, up to date with shots, and good with dogs.

 Help this Rescue Group by making a donation.

 Voiceless-MI is a federally recognized 501(c)(3) non-profit and State of Michigan non-profit established in August 2009 .
 We work to create change for companion animals by caring for those in need through our foster-care system, helping to reduce the unwanted pet population with spay/neuter programs, and supporting efforts and initiatives that benefit the protection of animals.
 We advocate abolishing pound seizure and are against animal cruelty.
 Voiceless-MI supports humane education programs for the public and encourages respect and compassion for all animals.
 We strive to be the voice for the voiceless.